paulparton/angular-shared-core/README.md

 # Angular Shared Core
-Experimental infrastructure for sharing Angular and NGRX feature modules between multiple applications.
-This project is a very early work in progress, and I welcome any feedback
+Ideas for sharing Angular and NGRX feature modules between multiple applications.
+This project is a work in progress, and I welcome any feedback

 ## The problem
-Identifying a good solution for creating ngrx stores, angular feature modules and ngrx feature stores that can be shared across multiple angular applications without creating lots of extra work and compatability issues between apps.
+Identifying a good solution for creating ngrx stores and angular feature modules with ngrx feature stores that can be shared across multiple angular applications without creating lots of maintainance work and compatability issues between apps.

 ## The proposed solution
 Creating a mono-repo that contains:
  - "shared-core" providers / classes - core items for an angular application like the root ngrx store and actions
  - feature modules - modules and ngrx feature stores providing a "cohesive set of functionality focused on a specific application need"